TongheM/Searching-Engine/README.md

 # Searching-Engine
-This is a simple tutorial to show you how to extract information from PDF Resumes .
+This is a simple tutorial to show you how to extract information from PDF Resumes using java.
 Step one: Download the Eclipse and install PDFBOX for your Eclipse.
 Step two: Follow the instruction of this Gui application.
 		Inside of the Gui application: 1) Select your PDF Resumes location.